by Alina Livneva26 December '18

 Suprematism was an art movement that utilized basic geometric shapes.
 The artists applied a limited range of colors.
 Kazimir Malevich, a Russian avant-garde artist, founded the movement.
 His painting, 'The Black Square' is an iconic painting of that era.

 Synchromism was a short-lived art movement started by Americans Stanton MacDonald-Wright and Morgan Russell.
-The artists paralleled music and color, basing their art on the idea that arrangement of colors in a painting is the same as notes in a symphony.
+The artists paralleled music and color, basing their art on the idea that the arrangement of colors in a painting is the same as notes in a symphony.
 Stanton MacDonald-Wright's 'Airplane Synchromy in Yellow-Orange' is displayed at the Metropolitan Museum of Art, New York.

 Modernism was a Philosophical movement that influenced the cultural trends of the 19th and 20th centuries.
 Modernism also prompted other styles like Pop Art and Digital Art.
 Minimalism is an art movement that began in the post–World War II Western art world.
 Yves Klein was a pioneer of minimal art.